-CRM is more than just a software.
+CRM is more than just software.
 It’s an essential strategic growth tool that all enterprises need.
 One of the main motivators for any enterprise CRM provider should be to equip an organization with the simple tools needed in the early stages of a business, as well as the capabilities to scale up as the business expands and grows.

 Implementing a reliable, fully scalable CRM system in the beginning as part of an overarching business strategy ensures seamless growth down the road.
 After all, a good foundation — which includes a company’s ability to scale up to meet the demands of growth and challenges as they arise — is fundamental to any organization’s success.

-With an enterprise-first approach to CRM, organizations can rest assured that the simple coordination of all the different customer touchpoints in a business — from ales and marketing to face-to-face interactions with customers — will be facilitated effectively through one centralized platform as the business grows.
+With an enterprise-first approach to CRM, organizations can rest assured that the simple coordination of all the different customer touchpoints in a business — from sales and marketing to face-to-face interactions with customers — will be facilitated effectively through one centralized platform as the business grows.

-This is what makes ongoing collaboration, information sharing and task management simple and efficient.
+This is what makes ongoing collaboration, information sharing, and task management simple and efficient.
 Keep in mind all of this must be done with a robust and complex security system, too.
-A truly scalable solution allows organizations to configure security to protect their customers and match their requirements as the business expands, while allowing information to be shared across the company dependably.
+A truly scalable solution allows organizations to configure security to protect their customers and match their requirements as the business expands while allowing information to be shared across the company dependably.

 3. What are the Integration Capabilities?
 Is It Upgradable?

 When CRM integration is an afterthought, failure is inevitable.
-Instead, the technology must allow for integration with a wide variety of client platforms, data sources and applications, since every organization has different needs.
+Instead, the technology must allow for integration with a wide variety of client platforms, data sources, and applications, since every organization has different needs.